 – Police officers coming on board and checking everything from top to bottom, but very quickly.
 Opening trash cans and ceiling vents and looking in all the little crevices for who knows what – drugs? contraband?

 – The ticket guy warning passengers that there is a fine of 20 Euros for putting your feet on the seat.

 – Despite the promise of spectacular views, don’t expect the windows to be squeaky clean.
 The windows in the 2nd class car were a little sad.
 A few motivated Germans tried unsuccessfully to clean their window and the result was even sadder.
-My suggestion – open the window and stand up to take pics, move up to the 6-seater cars if they aren’t full (they were cleaner).
+My suggestion – open the window and stand up to take pics, or move up to the 6-seater cars if they aren’t full (they were cleaner and more comfy).

 -Yep, everyone moves around.
 The best views are on the left side going north, and the right side going wouth.
 So people move to get the best views, cleanest windows, have a nap in an empty row, or whenever the mood strikes.
 Polako.

 – The train just stops randomly sometimes for ten or fifteen minutes at a time – sometimes it seems like they are probably letting train workers and customs officers on or off.
 At other times, it’s anyone’s guess.